Eucalyptus steedmanii is a mallet-eucalypt, growing to a height of 10 metres, spreading to 7 metres wide (larger in favourable conditions).

 This species has the classic “mallet” character – small-fluted branching tree with spreading dense crown.
 The bark is smooth with a satin appearance, grey to red-brown to bright-copper in colour.

-Leaves are to 8 cm long (comparatively short), linear to narrowly-lanceolate, concolorous, glossy olive-green with numerous oil glands.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, adult leaves are to 8 cm long (comparatively short), linear to narrowly-lanceolate, concolorous, glossy olive-green with numerous oil glands.

 A hardy species which will grow in a wide range of soils, with varying pH conditions.
 It will also tolerate a range of climates.
 Drought resistant and tolerant of moderate frost conditions.
 Likes sunny open environments where it will grow to a handsome feature tree.